70,000 acres of tropical forest are lost every day.

 Your donation will not only support the establishment of the Bosque de las Nubes Private Reserve and research initiatives, it will also allow our partner to collaborate with the national government to begin forest restoration.

 As with each of our projects, the local communities will play a key role in creating and maintaining the reserve, which will be critical in conserving their main water sources.
 The partner will also mentor local people in sustainable economic growth and livelihood opportunities, such as shade grown coffee and ecotourism.
 These opportunities will improve quality of life and local ecological resilience.
-Photos: (Above) The Endangered White-fronted Quail-dove.
-(Below) The Endangered Hispaniolan Solenodon, from Wikimedia Commons.
+Photos: (Above) The Endangered Hispaniolan Solenodon, from Wikimedia Commons; (Below) The Endangered Cuvier’s Hutia, photo courtesy of Sociedad Ornitologica de la Hispaniola Conservation (SOH).

 Thanks to the generous support of our Board members and other supporters who cover all of our operating expenses, Rainforest Trust is able to allocate 100% of donations to conservation action.
 No board member receives financial benefit and our staff salaries are modest.